*This post may contain affiliate links. As an Amazon Associate we earn from qualifying purchases.

 Light roast works best for milder coffee varieties.

 Medium roast beans fall between the first and second crack.
-The beans are roasted at temperatures between 410 to 430 degrees Farenheit.
+The beans are roasted at temperatures between 410 to 430 degrees Fahrenheit.

 Medium roast is often referred to as American roast because it is generally preferred in the United States.
 This level of roasting gives the beans a slightly darker appearance.
 The beans exhibit less acidity and a sweeter, more balanced flavor.
 The caffeine level is slightly less than light roast but higher than the dark roast variety.